enzo-project/enzo-dev/doc/manual/source/physics/active_particles.rst

 Current Limitations of Active Particles
 _______________________________________

 Most of the AP types have not been tested - though in principle do work correctly.
 Caution and some testing of the particle types is advisable for now.

-Multiple AP types can not currently be run together.
+**Multiple AP types can not currently be run together.** This isn't a fundamental limitation.
+In principle multiple APs can work together without difficulty.
+Some communication work needs to be undertaken to make this work.

 SmartStar Active Particle Type
 ______________________________

-The ``SmartStar`` particle is built on top of the ``AccretingParticle`` type with additional feedback, accretion and physical particle type included.
+The ``SmartStar`` particle is built on top of the ``AccretingParticle`` type with additional feedback and accretion protocols attached.
 The ``SmartStar`` particle was designed to be a single particle type that could adjust to the environment in which it finds itself.
 Currently it can represent a PopIII star, a super-massive star or a black hole.
 However, there is no inherent limit to the physical object it can represent.
+In that sense it may be suitable to augment the ``SmartStar`` particle with your required feature rather than implmenting a new feature.
+You will also be able to build on ``SmartStar`` tests and documentation too rather than starting from scratch.

 To allow for the creation of a ``SmartStar`` particle in an Enzo simulation the following line must be included in the parameter file:
 ``AppendActiveParticleType = SmartStar``